 (Fall and Spring, Course Offered Every Year) This course will provide opportunities for freshmen and sophomores to participate in original laboratory research.
-Students will submit to participate in original laboratory research.
 Students will submit their findings in a formal written report and will give an oral presentation.
 Students will be expected to spend two to three hours per week in the laboratory and one to two hours per week outside the laboratory for each semester hour credit.
 GEO-200 is strongly recommended as a prerequisite to this course.
 May be repeated for a total of three credit hours.